 Twisting of the spermatic cord that results in compromised blood flow and ischemia - this is considered a surgical emergency

-- Negative Prehn's sign (lifting of testicle will not relieve pain)
+- Negative (-) Prehn's sign (lifting of the testicle will NOT relieve pain in testicular torsion)

 - Loss of cremasteric reflex (elevation of the testes in response to stroking of the inner thigh)